Andrettin/Wyrmsun/readme.txt

 - Dungeon tiles updated (by b_o).
 - Added north-south dungeon doors (graphics by b_o).
 - Added roaming fog (graphics by b_o).
+- Added tree stump (graphics by b_o), in which units can hide from enemies.

 * Units
 - Added Bura (germanic worker) (unit graphics by b_o and icon by Leo).